 Before cleaning your electric razor, turn it off and unplug it from the electrical outlet to avoid any potential accidents; there's always a chance of electrocution even when it is not in use.

-Carefully disassemble the electric razor by removing the head and blades from the handle — making sure to follow the manufacturer's instructions so that you have access to all parts of your electric razor for thorough cleaning; most electric razors with rotary blades can be opened by flipping them, and those with foils — here's everything you need to know about foil shavers — or clippers usually pop off.
+Carefully disassemble the electric razor by removing the head and blades from the handle — making sure to follow the manufacturer's instructions so that you have access to all parts of your electric razor for thorough cleaning; most electric razors with rotary blades — here's everything you need to know about rotary shavers — can be opened by flipping them, and those with foils — here's everything you need to know about foil shavers — or clippers usually pop off.

 Depending on your electric razor, you may also need to unscrew screws or clips that hold parts in place; place the removed pieces in a safe spot and avoid touching them with your hands as much as possible.